6 Great Winter Mountain Bike Rides around Bishop

 Intake II Pipeline Downhill

-This is my “whoo hoo” ride.
-It’s about 10 miles of (mostly) downhill mountain biking that starts just off Highway 168 near Aspendell.
+This is my “whoo hoo” ride – about 10 miles of mostly downhill mountain biking starting just off Highway 168 near Aspendell.
+During big winters, consider bringing a fatbike.
+This route is ideal for fatbikes because:

 This route starts opposite Intake II and you may need a 4×4 vehicle to get you to the start point if there’s snow on the ground.
 Remember to dress in layers.
 You should also bring a friend along who isn’t keen on the bike ride to drive the vehicle back to the end point.
 It’s a gorgeous drive with marvelous views and everyone will have a good time.